More than 5,600 tutors are working across Victorian schools to build connections and support students

 As part of the initiative, each school determines how tutoring support is best implemented in their school.
 Melton West Primary School has a diverse student population with a broad range of nationalities and abilities.

-The funding provided to the school for the initiative has allowed them to engage casual relief teachers.
-These casual teachers relieve existing teachers for up to three hours per week to work with selected children from their class in small group settings.
+The funding provided to the school for the initiative has allowed them to employ staff to teach the inquiry units of work in every classroom.
+During this time the classroom teachers are released for three hours per week to work with selected children from their class in small group settings.

 Principal Michelle Costa said, ‘the Tutor Learning Initiative funding has enabled us to provide additional time for teachers to respond to intervention as part of our professional learning community.’